-The Detroit Youth Poet Laureate is a joint program of Urban Word NYC and the InsideOut Literary Arts, Penmanship Books, the Academy of American Poets, Poetry Society of America and Cave Canem.
-The Detroit Youth Poet Laureate Program aims to identify young writers and leaders who are committed to civic & community engagement, poetry & performance, human relations, diversity and literacy across Michigan.
+The Detroit Youth Poet Laureate was a joint program of Urban Word NYC and the InsideOut Literary Arts, Penmanship Books, the Academy of American Poets, Poetry Society of America and Cave Canem.
+From 2017-2020, the Detroit Youth Poet Laureate Program aimed to identify young writers and leaders who were committed to civic & community engagement, poetry & performance, human relations, diversity and literacy across Michigan.

 Meet the 2019 Detroit Youth Poet Laureate